 Nationwide YourLife CareMatters is a cash indemnity product that pays LTC benefits when the insured person is certified to have a qualifying condition and a need for LTC services.
 Bills and receipts showing actual expenses do not have to be submitted for payment of benefits once a claim has been approved.
-Each year, the policyowner can receive, tax free, the greater of the HIPAA per diem amount or the actual LTC costs incurred.
+Each year, the policyowner can receive, tax free, the greater of the HIPAA per diem amount or actual LTC costs incurred.
 However, benefits may be taxable under certain circumstances.
-Taxpayers should consult with their tax and legal advisors about their specific situation.
+Policyowners should consult with their tax and legal advisors about their specific situation.

-Benefits under the Acceleration of Life Insurance Death Benefit for Qualified Long-Term Care Services Rider are an advance payment of the policy's death benefit while the insured is still living.
+Long-term care benefits are paid as an advance payment of the Nationwide YourLife CareMatters policy's death benefit while the insured is still living.
 Accelerating the death benefit, along with loans and withdrawals, reduces both the death benefit and cash surrender value of the policy.
 Care should be taken to make sure that life insurance needs continue to be met even if the entire death benefit is accelerated or if money is taken from the policy.